 All study of history serves to produce ideological and ideal partitions in reality; this is an inevitability of the asymmetry between linguistic models of reality and the gross complexity of existence that these models crudely attempt to explain.
 The task of a responsible historian, or anyone attempting to reckon with the material of reality, is to aim as much as possible for the crude lumpy bits to produce the ideological thrust of historical argument, rather than the wholesale ontological disenfranchisement of human beings.
 The expulsion of the Jews from Spain in 1492 is rightly seen as a pivotal moment in the history of the rest of Europe, but a popular history of Spain all too often sees the introduction of Jews into the history of that land only at the very moment that they cease to inhabit it.

 This is not a phenomenon exclusive to our times, nor is it exclusively a problem in academia.
 “Byzantine” as a name for the Eastern Roman Empire in fact originates as a sort of unflattering euphemism invented by the West.
 Even after the fall of the Western Roman Empire the Eastern Romans maintained a striking cultural continuity.
-The Western dark ages—a historiographical meme thankfully extinct in serious history but alive and well in the popular imagination—relies on the Eurocentric ideological disinterest in this fact.
+The Western dark ages—an historiographical meme thankfully extinct in serious history but alive and well in the popular imagination—relies on the Eurocentric ideological disinterest in this fact.
 This period of a few hundred years, during which the common peoples in western Europe largely forgot about the existence of Rome, was to end only once Charlemagne and his descendants began to organise a new Papal-led vision of Imperial Rome which rejected the hegemony of the surviving Eastern Roman sphere.
 The great city of Constantinople—Emperor Constantine's eastern Nova Roma—was originally called Byzantium before the 4th century CE, and so the insistence by the West on the Byzantine label served effectively to disinherit the East from this connection with the Roman Imperial legacy and instead saddle it with the ideological baggage of a mythical pagan Anatolia.

-When the history of early Europe is told by nationalists and reactionaries, the object is the substitution of record for argument and philosophy for rhetoric.
-The extent that their persuasive account succeeds often depends on the subtlety of their handling of Christianity.
-Charting the spread of new gospels is inevitably a study adjacent to that of imperial conquest, but it is important for the new believers that their dignities are not compromised.
 The dignity of organised religion is curious in that it often depends on an alternating and conflicting emphasis on the strong and the weak, the sober and the sublime.
 Crucially: the oppressed and the oppressor.
 One especially interesting illustration of this is that the world-renouncing Buddhist monks of China were forbidden to own property as individuals while their monasteries loaned seeds to peasants and made debt slaves of those who could not pay back the interest.
 The more obvious example is that of the Catholic church, whose obscene and intentionally visible wealth depends on the veneration of a man born in a stable to penniless refugees.

 Some of the most important early Christian leaders of 7th century England include St Theodore of Tarsus: a man from what is now southern Turkey who served as a cleric in Constantinople before becoming Archbishop of Canterbury, and St Adrian: a Berber monk who was an abbot near Naples before being sent by by the Pope on a mission to converted the English.
 The most important poet of 7th century England was Cædmon: A Northumbrian illiterate cowherd who was already middle aged before he composed a single line.
 The most important historian was Bede: a monk who writes of Cædmon as though he is a semi-mythical figure like Homer, though Cædmon was only a generation his senior.
 According to Bede, Cædmon slipped away from a night of festivities and fell asleep in a stable amongst the horses.
 In his dream, a figure who might have been an angel visited him and ordered that he should “sing the beginning of created beings”.
 Cædmon began to sing.
 When he woke up, he remembered every word.